Richard Hull Middle School

 Although smaller, Hull Middle continued its focus on excellence by producing a high-achieving student body.
 Evidence of this achievement is found in the accolades earned over the years.
-In 2005 and 2006, Hull Middle School was an honored recipient of the Platinum Award by the State of Georgia, Governor’s Office of Student Achievement.
-Hull received this award for outstanding testing achievements.
+In 2005, 2006, and 2018, Hull Middle School was an honored recipient of the Platinum Award by the State of Georgia, Governor’s Office of Student Achievement.
+In 2016 and 2017, Hull Middle School also was an honored recipient of the Silver Award by the State of Georgia, Governor's Office of Student Achievement.
+Hull received these awards for outstanding testing achievements.
 A great deal of emphasis is placed upon student achievement and is encouraged by offering its students opportunities to participate in academic enrichment activities through various organizations and competitions.
-Hull students have received awards on the national, state, and county levels of many highly recognized organizations and teams such as Academic Team Tournaments; PAGE Regionals; GMEA All-State Band, Chorus, and Orchestra Competitions; Young Georgia Author’s Competitions; Georgia MathCounts; Scholastic Art & Writing Contests; First Lego League Annual Robotics Competitions; Science and Engineering Competitions; National, State, and County Level Spelling Bees; FLAG Middle and High School Spoken Language Contests; Gwinnett Media Festivals; National and State Geography Bees; Junior National Young Leader’s Conferences; Dwight Love Math Tournaments; Gwinnett County’s Mosaic Publications; Odyssey of the Mind Competitions; Southeast Regional Thinking Cap Quiz Bowls; International Media Festivals; Continental Math League Competitions; National Science League Competitions; Solar Flare Competitions; and National French Contests.
+Hull students have received awards on the national, state, and county levels of many highly recognized organizations and teams such as Academic Team Tournaments; PAGE Regionals; GMEA All-State Band, Chorus, and Orchestra Competitions; Young Georgia Author’s Competitions; Georgia MathCounts; Scholastic Art & Writing Contests; First Lego League Annual Robotics Competitions; Science and Engineering Competitions; national, state, and county-level Spelling Bees; FLAG Middle and High School Spoken Language Contests; Gwinnett Media Festivals; National and State Geography Bees; Junior National Young Leader’s Conferences; Dwight Love Math Tournaments; Gwinnett County’s Mosaic Publications; Odyssey of the Mind Competitions; Southeast Regional Thinking Cap Quiz Bowls; International Media Festivals; Continental Math League Competitions; National Science League Competitions; Solar Flare Competitions; and National French Contests.

 Hull’s Connections programs include Art, Band, Careers, Chorus, French, Health, Orchestra, Physical Education, Spanish, and Technical Education.
 Students’ opportunities for growth are enhanced with the many school clubs which include Art, Blue Crew (Pep Club), Chess, Environmental, Fiddle, French, Hull’s Helping Hands, Library, Readers Rally, Robotics Club; Science Fair, Solar Cars, Upstanders, WyldLife, and Yearbook.
 In addition, student leadership is fostered through DECA, Junior Achievement, Junior Beta, Peer Leaders, and Student Council.